-- Car parking is provided in accordance with likely demand, (neutral impact). - Internal roads and manoeuvring areas have been designed to accommodate the largest vehicle to frequent the site (neutral impact). - Construction vehicles are diverted away from Golflinks Road to minimise impacts to these residents, (neutral impact). - The increased vehicle movements on the adjacent road network are considered to be "within acceptable levels and not result in significant impact on other road users in the vicinity of the site" (Cirqa, 2022) (neutral impact).
+- Car parking is provided in accordance with likely demand, (neutral impact). - Internal roads and manoeuvring areas have been designed to accommodate the largest vehicle to frequent the site (neutral impact). - Construction vehicles are diverted away from Golflinks Road to minimise impacts to these residents, (neutral impact). - A staff car park is proposed with access from Carey Gully Road to minimise impacts to the residents on Golflinks Road (neutral impact). - The increased vehicle movements on the adjacent road network are considered to be "within acceptable levels and not result in significant impact on other road users in the vicinity of the site" (Cirqa, 2022) (neutral impact).